How Do I Build a Roof Truss Step by Step

 Roofs with less than 3:12 pitch require ridge beams due to the extreme outward forces on the walls.

-Discover more: Metal Roof Ridge Vent
+Discover more: What Is a Roof Ridge

 Frequently Asked Questions